ctheissen/unwisest/README.rst

 The easiest usage of this is to clone it into a directory.
 You can use unwisest from the command line through the command:
     python unwisest ra dec
 where "ra" is the right ascencion in decimal degrees and "dec" is the declination in decimal degrees.
-More funcationaliy can be accessed by import unwisest as a function within python.
+More funcationaliy can be accessed by importing unwisest as a function within python.